Chocolate Whole Wheat Waffles

 - The waffles themselves are not super sweet – but this is intentional so that you can top however you would like.
 My personal favorite?
 A good smear of nut butter + fresh fruit / chia seed jam.
 SO GOOD.

 - The cook time for the recipe may vary slightly depending on the size of your waffle maker.

-- And finally!
-Let’s talk about make ahead options!
-Make your waffles and let them cool to room temperature.
-To freeze – wrap individually in plastic wrap, then place in a baggie or container and stick in the freezer.
-When ready to enjoy, thaw briefly in the microwave, then pop in the toaster!
-To keep in the fridge – layer the waffles with wax paper or parchment in an airtight container (so they don’t stick together).
-When ready to enjoy, pop in the toaster to reheat!
+To freeze: Wrap individually in plastic wrap, then place in a baggie or container and stick in the freezer.
+When ready to enjoy, thaw briefly in the microwave, then pop in the toaster.

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.

 - 1 ¼ cups Bob’s Red Mill Organic Whole Wheat Flour

 - 1 ⅔ cups coconut buttermilk*

 - ¼ cup melted coconut oil, cooled slightly**

 - In a large bowl, whisk together the flour, cocoa powder, baking powder, cornstarch and salt.
 In a medium bowl, whisk together the eggs, coconut buttermilk, coconut oil, vanilla extract and maple syrup until well combined.